mhammerly/aoc-2025/README.md

 $ export aoc_cookie="session=<redacted>"
 $ cargo run --bin day3-1 -- download-input --session-cookie $aoc_cookie

+$ # run the solution for day 3 part 1 with `day3/day3.input`
+$ # and submit the result to AoC
+$ cargo run --bin day2-2 -- --session-cookie $aoc_cookie

 $ # run the solution for day 4 part 1 with additional logs
 $ # (zoom to the bottom of the `less` feed and then back up or it will spew broken pipe errors)
 $ RUST_LOG=trace cargo run --bin day4-1 | less -R